Chapter Six - US Securities Exchange - pink herring

 Although the following 22 April 1994 fax issue is addressed above, it relates directly to AUSTEL only receiving three blank pages, even though AUSTEL’s fax report shows these pages took between 1min 20sec to 2min 40sec to transmit.
 (See Hacking-Julian Assange File No/34-A and File No/34-B)

 The 22 April 1994 fax issue also relates directly to a fax issue on 29 June 1998, four years after my arbitration, which was supposed to address these faxing problems.
-My solicitor, Mr William Hunt, sent me copies of two documents that I had faxed from my office, but which had arrived at Mr Hunt’s office as blank sheets of paper except for this strange numbering system, again inside a small square in the top right corner of the page.
+My solicitor, Mr William Hunt, sent me copies of two documents I had faxed from my office but had arrived at Mr Hunt’s office as blank sheets of paper except for this strange numbering system, again inside a small square in the top right corner of the page.
 Mr Hunt also sent a copy of his fax journal for that day (see Hacking – Julian Assange File No /48 and File No/49) confirming their arrival in his office, just as AUSTEL had also done, just one day into my arbitration.

 Is there a connection between the loss of my faxed arbitration documents and the TIO’s 28 June 1995 letter stating that his office has no record of my 24 January 1995 letter to the arbitrator requesting him to seek various documents from Telstra under the discovery process?
-My 24 January 1995 letter requesting a copy of the Cape Bridgewater/Bell Canada information to be provided from Telstra through the arbitration process was received (see Home Evidence File No 5).Are the lost claim-related faxes issues part of the collusion that festered during our arbitrations when the TIO covertly agreed along with the defendants (Telstra) that the TIO-appointed arbitration resource unit would be given the power to decide what documents were released into the arbitration process?
+My 24 January 1995 letter requesting a copy of the Cape Bridgewater/Bell Canada information to be provided from Telstra through the arbitration process was received (see Home Evidence File No 5).
+Are the lost claim-related faxes issues part of the collusion that festered during our arbitrations when the TIO covertly agreed along with the defendants (Telstra) that the TIO-appointed arbitration resource unit would be given the power to decide what documents were released into the arbitration process?
 (AS-CAV Exhibits 589 to 647 - See AS-CAV 590)

 Why did the TIO advise me that records in his office did not record receiving my 24 January 1995 letter?
 “Our file does not indicate that you took the matter any further,” (see Home Evidence File No 4).
-When my letter was returned to me, the fax footprint indicates it was received at the arbitrator’s fax machine.
+When my letter was returned to me, the fax footprint indicated it was received at the arbitrator’s fax machine.
 The TIO’s 28 June 1995 letter is possibly one of our most damning pieces of evidence, showing that “forces at work” were able to conceal essential arbitration material from being addressed during my arbitration process.

 If the arbitrator had acted on my requests for the Cape Bridgewater/Bell Canada test information, which I was legally entitled to have, I could have proved (as I have in Telstra’s Falsified BCI Report ‘masked identities‘) Bell Canada International could not possibly generate the alleged 13,500 test calls through a Tekelec CCS7 system that they and Telstra stated was installed at the Cape Bridgewater RCM exchange.
-There was no equipment in place at the Bridgewater exchange to facilitate such tests.
-The nearest Telstra exchange that could facilitate a Tekelec CCS7 monitoring system in November 1993 was the Warrnambool exchange, which is 112 kilometres from Cape Bridgewater.
+No equipment was in place at the Bridgewater exchange to facilitate such tests.
+The nearest Telstra exchange that could facilitate a Tekelec CCS7 monitoring system in November 1993 was the Warrnambool exchange, 112 kilometres from Cape Bridgewater.
 The TIO and Commonwealth Ombudsman records will confirm I requested the BCI information on at least four occasions.

-It is serious enough that an Australian corporation knowingly provided false answers to questions on notice during a Senate committee hearing, however, consider: if the TIO is telling the truth that the arbitrator did NOT receive my 24 January 1995 BCI letter, then who did?
+It is serious enough that an Australian corporation knowingly provided false answers to questions on notice during a Senate committee hearing; however, consider: if the TIO is telling the truth that the arbitrator did NOT receive my 24 January 1995 BCI letter, then who did?
 And why do the markings on this document show that it arrived at its intended destination?
 My own BCI report in Telstra’s Falsified BCI Report ‘masked identities‘ shows Telstra even went as far as knowingly providing false Cape Bridgewater information to the Senate in October 1994.
 As a result, the Senate estimates committee did not investigate the fundamentally flawed BCI Cape Bridgewater report.

 If the arbitrator had been aware, at this point, that Telstra was relying on deficient test results and an impracticable BCI test report to support their defence of my claims, he was legally bound to ask Telstra for an explanation.

 Covert recordings of this document, which my advisors Garry Ellicott and Barry O’Sullivan raised in my arbitration claim, confirmed that the government communications regulator allowed Telstra to secretly address the billing issues outside of the legal arena of my arbitration (see Arbitrator File/No 29 & 30 and Main Evidence File No 23 Part-1 and23 Part 2).
-I could not legally challenge Telstra’s grossly inaccurate response to these billing issues, because Garry, Barry and I knew nothing about this clandestine operation.
+I could not legally challenge Telstra’s grossly inaccurate response to these billing issues because Garry, Barry and I knew nothing about this clandestine operation.

-On 16 October 1995, five months after my arbitration was declared finished, AUSTEL (the government regulator) took charge of this secret deal with Telstra.
+On 16 October 1995, five months after my arbitration was finished, AUSTEL (the government regulator) took charge of this secret deal with Telstra.
 This covert investigation was illegal because my arbitration was supposed to have been administered according to the ambit of the Arbitration (Commercial) Act 1984, which means that no officially registered claim or defence material can be investigated unless the appointed arbitrator has notified both sides, to allow the normal right of reply.
 Addressing legally submitted defence and/or claim material in secret, without disclosure and allowing the right of reply, is forbidden in most Western democracies except, obviously, in Australia, when the defendant is the Telstra Corporation.

 Although the following 22nd April 1994 fax issue has been addressed above, it is directly related to AUSTEL only having received three blank pages, even though they appear on AUSTEL’s fax report as having taken between 1.20 seconds to 2.40 seconds to transmit.
 (Hacking-Julian Assange File No/19)

 This 2nd April 1994 fax issue is also directly related to the fax issue on 29th June 1998, four years after my arbitration, which was supposed to have addressed these faxing problems.
-My solicitor Mr William Hunt, sent me copies of two documents that I had faxed from my office, but which had arrived at Mr Hunt’s office as blank sheets of paper except for this strange numbering system, again inside a small square in the top right corner of the page.
+My solicitor, Mr William Hunt, sent me copies of two documents I had faxed from my office but had arrived at Mr Hunt’s office as blank sheets of paper except for this strange numbering system, again inside a small square in the top right corner of the page.
 Mr Hunt also sent a copy of his fax journal for the 29th June 1998, the day he received these blank sheets of paper, thereby confirming their arrival in his office, just as AUSTEL had also done, just one day into my Arbitration on 22 April 1994, four years previous.

 Even if blank sheets of paper are mistakenly faxed instead of printed documents, they will still arrive with the sender’s identity, the date and the time the document was sent.
 As I later proved to the arbitrator, these blank documents did not include any such sender identification.
-The arbitrator, however, for reasons known only to him, never investigated this apparent interception of my arbitration claim documents – clearly an invasion of my privacy – just as he didn’t investigate the constant threats and harassment from senior Telstra’s executives, which I was subjected to throughout my arbitration.
+The arbitrator, however, for reasons known only to him, never investigated this apparent interception of my arbitration claim documents – clearly an invasion of my privacy – just as he didn’t investigate the constant threats and harassment from senior Telstra executives, which I was subjected to throughout my arbitration.

-Are the lost faxes (claim-related document) issues part of the collusion that festered itself in our arbitrations when the TIO covertly agreed along with the defendants (Telstra) that the TIO-appointed arbitration resource unit would be given the power to decide what documents were released into the arbitration process.
+Are the lost faxes (claim-related document) issues part of the collusion that festered itself in our arbitrations when the TIO covertly agreed along with the defendants (Telstra) that the TIO-appointed arbitration resource unit would be given the power to decide what documents were released into the arbitration process?
 (AS-CAV Exhibits 589 to 647 - See AS-CAV 590).
 In simple words, is the not received relevant 24th January 1995 letter to Dr Hughes (which could have changed the whole outcome of my arbitration had he seen it), hidden in the same place where many of the COT Cases relevant faxed documents ended up?
-Are these intercepted faxes stored in a room, forgotten and waiting to be destroyed, if they have not already been destroyed.
+Are these intercepted faxes stored in a room, forgotten and waiting to be destroyed if they have not already been destroyed?

-Julian Assange and his young friends had to be mentioned in our COT story because what was revealed to us in 1994, was still happening to the COT’s in 1999, as we continued to battle the elements.
+Julian Assange and his young friends had to be mentioned in our COT story because what was revealed to us in 1994 was still happening to the COTs in 1999 as we continued to battle the elements.

 The fact that Mr Pinnock’s statements covered the promises given to all of the COT Cases concerning their promised arbitration document and not just the five ‘litmus test cases’ being investigated by the Senate Committee concerned many people aware of the plight of the COT Cases.
-In late 1998, Mr Neil Jepson, Barrister for the then Major Fraud Group seconded me as a witness to give evidence on behalf of the five litmus tests cases referred to here on this An injustice to the remaining 16 Australian citizens page.
+In late 1998, Mr Neil Jepson, Barrister for the then Major Fraud Group, seconded me as a witness to give evidence on behalf of the five litmus tests cases referred to here on this An injustice to the remaining 16 Australian citizens page.
 Mr Jepson discussed when he and I were seconded to give evidence in the Supreme Court of Victoria by Sue Owens in 2002.

 Faxes were intercepted seven years after my arbitration was concluded.

-My fax identification on the first fax dated 8th May 2001, to Ms Kirsten Musgrove FOI Coordinator Australian Communications Authority (ACA) and two-page accompanying letter see exhibit AS 514 file AS-CAV 495 to 541 reads: 18-5-2001 – 11:33 – FROM CAPE BRIDGE HDAY CAMP to 0262195499 P.01, is my correct fax identification.
-The fax identification on the copy of my letter dated 4th July 2001, to Tony Shaw, Chairman of the ACA after it had been faxed to Mr Shaw’s Canberra office exhibit AS 515 file AS-CAV 495 to 541 on 5th July 2001, reads: Fax from: 055 267 230 – 05/07/01 – 04:41, is incorrect because the FROM CAPE BRIDGE HDAY CAMP identification has been removed;
+My fax identification on the first fax dated 8th May 2001, to Ms Kirsten Musgrove, FOI Coordinator Australian Communications Authority (ACA), and a two-page accompanying letter see exhibit AS 514 file AS-CAV 495 to 541 reads: 18-5-2001 – 11:33 – FROM CAPE BRIDGE HDAY CAMP to 0262195499 P.01, is my correct fax identification.
+The fax identification on the copy of my letter dated 4th July 2001, to Tony Shaw, Chairman of the ACA, after it had been faxed to Mr Shaw’s Canberra office exhibit AS 515 file AS-CAV 495 to 541 on 5th July 2001, reads: Fax from: 055 267 230 – 05/07/01 – 04:41, is incorrect because the FROM CAPE BRIDGE HDAY CAMP identification has been removed;

 My telephone/fax account exhibit AS 516 file AS-CAV 495 to 541 lists Exhibit (AS 515) as having transmitted successfully to Tony Shaw’s Canberra office, 0262195200 at 04:42 am.
 The 4:44 minute transmission time shown on (AS 516), confirms (AS 515) were faxed from my private residence 03 55 267265.